 You don’t see the 90% of startups that fail to live beyond their first five years and are wound down all quietly and in secret.
 But you do see that it took Facebook only eight years to reach 1 of 7 people on the planet.
 This kind of growth speed is what all investors and founders desire, what everyone outside of startup land envies and it’s also the hardest part to achieve.

-At the core of it is growth hacking, a term the author of this book, Sean Ellis, invented.
+At the core of it is growth hacking, a term the author of Startup Growth Engines, Sean Ellis, invented.
 It’s just one piece of the puzzle, but one of the most important ones, so let’s take a closer look at how it works in 3 lessons:

 - Start big, but small.